 Hello there Katie’s Kitty family!
-This is your friendly Manhattan and Jersey city pet sitter taking a moment to say thank you so much for reading our blog.
+This is your friendly Manhattan and Jersey city pet sitter, Candace, taking a moment to say thank you so much for reading our blog.
 I can hardly believe that this is my 100th post since I joined the Katie’s Kitty team back in 2014.

-Over the years, it’s been my pleasure to answer your questions, research and writing “How-to’s” and “Why-do’s,” and deepen our collective well of knowledge on all things feline.
+Over the years, it’s been my pleasure to answer your questions, research and write the “How-to’s” and “Why-do’s,” and deepen our collective well of knowledge on all things feline.

 So, in order to commemorate this occasion, I thought it might be nice to take a look back at my 10 most widely shared blog posts.
 Enjoy!